 Session 1 - About Trusts and Estates

-This is a survey course on the intergenerational transfer of property - focusing on what the CPA should know about trusts and estates.
+This is a webinar on the intergenerational transfer of property - focusing on what the CPA should know about trusts and estates.
 It will cover a broad number of topics ranging from the fundamental legal principals necessary for the trust and estate practitioner to understand.
 The ability of language in the trust instrument accomplishes a certain tax result.

 Major Topics Covered in Session 1:

 Session 2 - Fundamentals of Income Taxation of Trusts & Form 1041 Planning